-- 18 pending succession matters for P3 have been identified due to recent deaths.
-These cases are currently undergoing the court process to facilitate the issuance of grants. - Families requiring succession services are advised to visit our offices in Kasemeni. - There has been an unforeseen delay in the processing of death certificates.
+- 16 out of 21 pending succession cases are currently undergoing the court process to facilitate the issuance of grants. - Families requiring succession services are advised to visit our offices in Kasemeni. - There has been an unforeseen delay in the processing of death certificates.
 Affected families should report these cases to the Local Assistant Chief and share the information with our Kasemeni office for follow-up.